 | Outcome | Can feel limiting | Represents potential and growth |

-Knowing the theory is one thing, putting it into practice is where change happens.
+Knowing the idea is one thing; putting it into practice is where change happens.
 Shaping your destiny means shifting from being a passenger to taking the wheel.

 Start by clarifying your core purpose.
 Creating a personal mission statement gives a solid foundation for what truly matters to you4.
 Another useful step is mapping your life path using Dan Millman’s framework or the Life Purpose App; think of it as a blueprint highlighting strengths and challenges1.